memN0ps/arsenal-rs/parallel_syscalls-rs/README.md

 ## Why Rust?

 Why not?
 Rust is awesome!
-A low-level statically (compiled) and strongly typed systems programming language that is faster than C/C++, allowing you to achieve memory safety concurrency and perform low-level tasks writing high-level code with an excellent compiler, community and documentation.
+A low-level statically (compiled) and strongly typed systems programming language that is faster than C/C++, allowing you to achieve memory safety, concurrency and perform low-level tasks writing high-level code with an excellent compiler, community and documentation.
 I have moved away from my old favourite languages C/C++/C#, and started my new Rusty adventure.

 This project has allowed me to learn about Rust Windows Internals and enhance my red teaming skills.
 I'm relatively new to Rust, but I firmly believe Rust is the future for robust programs, red teaming and malware development.